Cordulegaster trinacriae

 Cordulegaster trinacriae is a species of dragonfly in the family Cordulegastridae.
-It is endemic to central-southern Italy, from Abruzzo south to Calabria and Sicily, from where it was first described (hence the scientific name) (Corso 2019, Corso et al. 2020).
-Its natural habitats are humid forests, rivers, and freshwater springs.
-It is threatened by habitat loss.
+It is endemic to central-southern Italy, from Abruzzo south to Calabria and Sicily, from where it was first described (hence the scientific name) (Corso 2019, Corso et al. 2020, Corso et al. 2025).
+Its natural habitats are humid forests, rivers and freshwater springs.
+It is threatened by habitat loss, water pollution, global warming and, as limiting direct impact, by the destructive tourism trend of "acqua-trekking".